APRA coup d'état: Westerling's Ultimatum

-On 5 January 1950, Westerling sent an ultimatum to the government of Jakarta.
+On 5 January 1950, Westerling sent an ultimatum to the RIS government of Jakarta.
 His demands were the recognition of the APRA as the official army of the state of Pasundan and unconditional respect for the autonomy of the federal states.
-Westerling added that if the answer was not positive, he could not be held responsible for the outbreak of large-scale fighting by the APRA.
+Westerling added that if the answer was not positive within 7 days, he could not be held responsible for the outbreak of large-scale fighting by the APRA.
 With no reply to his ultimatum, Westerling started the coup in the night of 22–23 January, a month after international recognition of the Republic of Indonesia.